This list is representative of the nature and number of electives offered each year.

 Professor Paul B. Gardent

-This mini-course is appropriate for students who are interested in careers in health services management or who will be working in companies serving healthcare service organizations including consulting, banking, and medical supply companies.
-Enrolling students should have some background in the healthcare industry or have taken Structure, Organization and Economics of the Healthcare Industry (SOE).
+This mini-course is appropriate for students who are interested in careers in health services management or who will be working in companies serving healthcare service organizations.
+Enrolling students should have some background in the healthcare industry or have taken Structure, Organization & Economics of the Healthcare Industry (SOE).
 The health services industry is a large and dynamic sector of the economy with many unique characteristics.
 It includes hospitals, health systems, ambulatory clinics, medical group practices and other organizations providing healthcare services.
 Successful healthcare leaders must be well grounded in traditional management knowledge and practices, yet at the same time appreciate the unique aspects of the health services industry.
 Suppliers to the health industry (e.g. consultants, bankers, medical supply companies) must understand the strategic and financial issues facing leaders of healthcare organizations in order to successfully compete in this market.
 Among these issues are the unique character of organizational relationships, the dynamics of the healthcare workforce, multiple reimbursement arrangements, important supply chain relationships, and distinct regulatory requirements.
 The goal of this course is to provide students with the knowledge and understanding of key leadership and strategic challenges within health services organizations.
-This course will cover important functions of health services management, including strategy, finance, and operations.
-It will introduce students to leadership issues in performance improvement, change management, organizational leadership and strategic alliances.

 Professor Amit Bhattacharjee